-This book was written to provide information and support to help individuals cope better with loss, and supplant the unrealistic expectations about mourning that make it harder than it has to be.
+How To Go On Living When Someone You Love Dies by Terese Rando This book was written to provide information and support to help information and support to help individuals cope better with loss, and supplant the unrealistic expectations about mourning that make it harder than it has to be.
 It addresses the specific issues faced by those who lose a spouse, child, parent, sibling, or friend and it explains the unique needs of those whose loved ones die from accident, suicide, homicide, illness, or acute natural causes.